yun-ni-2024/Simple-Computer-System/README.md

 # FPGA-experiments

-This repository contains FPGA experiments conducted while learning 数字逻辑与计算机组成 (Digital Logic and Computer Organization).
+This repository contains FPGA experiments conducted while learning Digital Logic and Computer Organization.
 The experiments were done using Verilog to design various computer organization components, and culminated in creating a CPU to run a custom system.

 ## Experiments